andersonfds/freitool/README.md

 # Patches release notes for google play in English
 freitool notes --version-name 1.0.0 --platform android --google-key-path /path/to/key.json --package-name com.example.app --message "Patched from CLI" --locale en-GB
 ```

+For more information on how to use the tool, run `freitool --help`

 ## Features on the roadmap